 Key takeaways

-However, Haworth also notes that if a recession is avoided, it may mean that earnings expectations were too pessimistic, and favorable earnings surprises could result.
+However, Haworth also notes that if a recession is avoided, investors may conclude earnings expectations were too pessimistic, and favorable earnings surprises could result.
 Often when that occurs, the stock market reacts positively.
-Nevertheless, Haworth anticipates the environment will remain challenging.
-“Unless the inflation rate falls more significantly, it’s difficult to forecast substantial earnings improvement.”

 Earnings information is important because it provides a glimpse into the company’s business success in recent months.
 In many cases, companies provide “guidance” regarding their future earnings and growth prospects.
 This guidance serves as a preview of what may come based on trends companies experience in their businesses.
-While corporations often provide earnings guidance, it’s not a requirement.
-According to FactSet, as of May 12, 2023, 50 S&P 500 companies provided “negative” second quarter 2023 earnings guidance, a signal to investors that earnings for the quarter may be less than initially expected.
-By contrast, 37 companies provided “positive” guidance, indicating they anticipate better-than-expected quarterly earnings results.1 This only represents projections from companies.
-More telling will be when actual results become available.
+While corporations often provide earnings guidance, it is not a requirement.
+According to FactSet, as of July 19, 2024, only 32 S&P 500 companies provided third quarter 2024 earnings guidance to date.
+Sixteen of those offered “negative” earnings guidance, a signal to investors that a company’s quarterly earnings for the quarter may be less than initially expected.
+The 16 other companies provided “positive” guidance, indicating they anticipate better-than-expected quarterly earnings results.1

 Professional stock analysts often estimate, in advance, their own expectations for what companies will report each quarter.
 “Investors are very attuned to the forward-view of earnings, which reflects the stock market as a discounting mechanism,” says Haworth.
 In other words, stock prices are based less on a company’s past performance and more on expectations of future financial success.
 “Stock prices typically incorporate a consensus market belief about the future state of a company, including earnings, growth prospects, risks, pricing challenges and other factors,” says Haworth.

 Earnings provide the basis of one of the major measures of a stock’s individual value.
-Investors often use a statistic known as the Price-to-Earnings (P/E) ratio to help assess how expensive a stock is relative to the rest of the market.
+Investors often use a statistic known as the price-to-earnings (P/E) ratio to help assess how expensive a stock is relative to the rest of the market.
 In other words, it is the ratio of the current price of a stock compared to the company’s earnings.
-If a stock is trading at $30 per share and the company’s annual earnings are $2/share, the P/E ratio is 15.
+If a stock is trading at $30 per share and the company’s annual earnings are $2 per share, the P/E ratio is 15.

 Haworth notes that P/E ratio is just one measure of a stock’s performance.
 “We look at a variety of valuation assessments, including sales growth and book value growth, which is essentially a way of estimating the liquidation value of a company.”
 Other factors would include a company’s cash flow and a stock’s dividend yield.

-When trying to assess which of two stocks offer the best investment opportunity based on their P/E ratios, it’s important to recognize that it’s not always an “apples-to-apples” comparison.
-“There can be variations in the expectations for different kinds of stocks,” says Haworth.
-“Determining fair value has a lot to do with the underlying growth rate of the industry in which the company competes.”
-Some stocks may be viewed with a longer lens, as investors demonstrate a willingness to bid up prices based not on current earnings, but on expectations of future profitability.
+When trying to assess which of two stocks offer the best investment opportunity based on their P/E ratios, it’s not always an “apples-to-apples” comparison.
+“Determining fair value has a lot to do with the underlying growth rate of the industry in which the company competes,” says Haworth.
+In some cases, investors may be willing to bid up prices based not on current earnings, but on expectations of future profitability.
 “This tends to be the case, for example, with stocks that invest in new technology that may not have an immediate payoff but offer the potential of future strong earnings if they succeed,” says Haworth.
 “Other stocks may have lower P/E multiples, but those companies generate steadier earnings, so the payoff on the investment needs to happen in a more compressed timeframe.”

-“It is worth reading beyond the headline numbers,” says Haworth.
+Other variables can be reflected in the earnings they report.
+“It’s worth reading beyond the headline numbers,” says Haworth.
 “Unique, one-time events may affect earnings, either positively or negatively.”
 For example, if a company’s earnings declined due to a one-time major expense, that shouldn’t necessarily reflect poorly on its outlook.
-Similarly, if a company reports a strong boost to earnings, for example, because it sold off one of its business units, that may not reliably indicate future strength.
+Similarly, if a company reports a strong boost to earnings, for example, because it sold off one of its business units, which may not reliably indicate future strength.

-How earnings are reflected in the broader stock market
+How earnings are reflected on the broader stock market

-As they do with individual stocks, analysts can also place a P/E valuation on the broader market.
-As of April 30, 2023, the P/E ratio of the S&P 500 based on earnings in the prior 12 months was 22.23, while the P/E ratio based on projected earnings for the next 12 months is 18.62.4 Analysts may set different valuations on the market based on varied sets of projections.
+As they do with individual stocks, analysts can place a P/E valuation on the broader market.
+As of June 30, 2024, the P/E ratio of the S&P 500 based on earnings in the prior 12 months was 24.79, while the P/E ratio based on projected earnings for the next 12 months is 21.1.3 Analysts may set different valuations on the market based on varied sets of projections.

 Preparing for the current environment